trambakbanerjee/COSCI/README.md

 ## How to use this repository?

-This reporsitory has two main folders: (1) R Package - this is forthcoming but you can still use the COSCI functions placed inside this folder for your analysis.
+This repository has two main folders: (1) R Package - this is forthcoming but you can still use the COSCI functions placed inside this folder for your analysis.
 (2) Tables and Figures in the paper - this folder holds the scripts that reproduce the analysis in the paper [1].